gscultho/HuskEOS/README.md

    * APIs support task blocking with optional timeout and priority-based waking policy.

 ## Current/Future Work
- * Support for multicore systems.
+ * Support for multicore CPUs.
    * In design stage for supporting symmetric multiprocessing with optional core affinity.
    * HuskEOS should presently be able to run in an asymmetric multiprocessing architecture on any number of cores, although this needs to be tested.